 To avoid getting caught short and inviting many penalties, you need to understand and plan your tax obligations.
 Familiarize yourself with the type of taxes that apply to your business and the processes involved in filing them.
 Remember, personal income tax differs from business tax with different requirements and deadlines.

 Tax obligations depend on your business's legal structure.
-Is it an LLC, a partnership, or are you self-employed, in which case you need to claim business income on your personal tax return?
+Is it an LLC, or a partnership, or are you self-employed, in which case you need to claim business income on your personal tax return?
 The structure could determine how and when you need to file for income tax and withhold taxes (if applicable).

 Another good small business accounting advice is to consult with a professional tax return accountant.
 The Internal Revenue Services' (IRS) website provides a tax calendar for businesses, which you can synchronize with a cloud-based calendar.
 The calendar includes actions and deadlines for every month.
 You could even sign up for email reminders.
 Doing these steps would significantly cut the time you spend preparing for tax returns.

 Accounts receivable refers to the money your business should receive from the customers you provided with goods or services.
 Simply, it is your business' fuel that keeps it running, and when customers do not pay on time, it can dry up fast.

 Unpaid and late bills would affect your cash flow, making it hard to continue operating your small business.
 However, if you take longer to send out invoices, the more time it would also take payments to come in.

 Develop a solid process for following up on accounts receivables.
 Pay attention to the deadlines of your receivables and contact customers falling behind on payments.
 Conduct a monthly review of the percentage and total amount of outstanding revenue.
 Ensure that you document everything for when you need to follow up on payments through the court or a collection agency.